hhayak/weatherio/README.md

 # Weatherio

-Case study project for Appinio.
+Case study project for a hiring process.

 ## Remarks